I’m all for education.

 Learning to read and write are things we need to teach our children.
 It is what we teach them beyond that that I am calling into question in this blog.

 Traditional Versus Modern Education Systems

-They learnt about their customs, climate, survival, songs, love, independence, balance, family, and harmony.
+Traditional people also learned about their customs, climate, survival, songs, love, independence, balance, family, and harmony.
 This more ancient system of learning was rich and practical yet it didn’t teach anything that would be considered very useful today.

 Traditional cultures are dynamic, viable, sustainable, living but they are being driven out of existence.
 Culture is not trivial.
 Culture is a blanket of moral and ethical values.

 When culture is lost and the individual survives you shatter the individual.
 They are shattered because they can’t go back to their roots…you cast them adrift in an alien world.
-Then blame them for not be successful in a structure that allows only a few to win.
+Then blame them for not being successful in a structure that allows only a few to win.

 You only have to look at the seeds of misery in the third world to find evidence of this system.

 Modern school systems have created students and adults who have an entirely different relationship with the natural world compared to the traditional school systems of more nomadic peoples.

 The modern world sees a forest as something to be cut down, sold and then replanted because they never went into a natural forest and spent time to consider the benefits of keeping it alive.
 Native Indians see the forest as having spirit and housing the wealth of plant and animal life that helps keep them alive.

 Unfortunately, our world supports the modern school system and has done so for hundreds of years.
 It has gone on so long, unchallenged and in the process we no longer have that forest anymore.